Pluform security policy

 Pluform does not use Google Analytics for statistics on user behaviour within the secure online tool.
 Pluform does use Google Analytics and Cookies outside the secure online tool.
 More information about this can be found in our Privacy and Cookie statement.

-Pluform has it’s IT hosting infrastructure managed by Webscale (Application Managers).
-Webscale is a Dutch company providing hosting services to Dutch government agencies, municipalities, educational institutions and health organizations.
-Webscale owns and administers Linux clusters and provides managed virtual servers to its customers.
+Pluform has it’s IT hosting infrastructure managed by Combell (Application Managers).
+Combell is a Belgium company providing hosting services to government agencies, municipalities, educational institutions and health organizations in the Benelux.
+Combell owns and administers Linux clusters and provides managed virtual servers to its customers.
 In case of increasing application load, the server-infrastructure can easily be upgraded to adapt to the increased volume in traffic.
-Webscale uses ISO 9001 and 27001 certified datacenters of Interconnect located in the Netherlands (Eindhoven and ‘s-Hertogenbosch).
+Combell is ISO 9001 and 27001 certified and uses ISO 9001 and 27001 certified datacenters of Interconnect located in the Netherlands (Eindhoven and ‘s-Hertogenbosch).
 Pluform is not Patriot act liable.
-Webscale has it’s own Chief Security Officer who is also CISSP certified.
+Combell has it’s own Chief Security Officer who is also CISSP certified.

 Development and Maintenance